Death registrations in India rose by 6.2% in pandemic year of 2020, shows government data

 On Tuesday, NITI Aayog member (Health) Dr VK Paul said that the Civil Registration System data shows that there is no rationale for using “modelling-driven estimates based on pure conjectures and assumptions”, PTI reported.

 He said the data will help to debunk the allegations that India is massively under-reporting Covid-19 deaths.
-The health official also claimed modeling can lead to “absurd estimation”.
+The health official also claimed modelling can lead to “absurd estimation”.

 Paul, who has overseen the management of the pandemic, also stressed that rise in excess death registration has been noted in previous years despite declining death rate and no outbreaks.